 Let’s tackle style first since it’s simpler.
-Is your prose florid and poetic and circumspect, or is it short and choppy and direct?
+Is your prose florid, poetic, and circumspect, or is it short, choppy and direct?
 Do you write long paragraphs and sentences, or short ones?
 Big words or simple words?
 Lots of metaphor or not?
 Do you act as a narrator to your reader, or go deep into a point of view and not get in between the reader and the character?
 What kinds of stories and themes do you usually write about?
 Are there commonalities between your characters and plots across your works?
 Are you a clean, G-rated author or do you write adult themes?

 All of those things, and anything else that differentiates your stories from those of other authors, are what make up your style.

 Moving on to Voice, which arises from the point of view character in your story.
 Voice is built up from that character’s:

 - dialogue (sentence structure, word choice, accents, catch phrases),